 Order a free study Bible that will help you to understand God’s Word.

-Spiritual companions being different than friends
+Spiritual companions are different from friends

 “And about midnight Paul and Silas, while praying, sang hymns of praise to God; and the prisoners were listening to them.
 And suddenly there was a great earthquake, so that the foundations of the prison house were shaken.
 And instantly all the doors were opened and everyone’s bonds were unfastened.”

-Pray for healthy companions
+Pray for spiritual companions